RebelToolbox/RebelDocumentation/contributing/best_practices_for_engine_contributors.rst

 Not every problem has a simple solution and, many times, the right choice is to use a third party library to solve the problem.

-As Godot requires to be shipped in a large amount of platforms, we can't link libraries dynamically.
+As Rebel Engine requires to be shipped in a large amount of platforms, we can't link libraries dynamically.
 Instead, we bundle them in our source tree.

 .. image:: img/best_practices8.png